Selbi182/ListeningPartyBot/README.md

 # Listening Party Bot
 ![Blahaj](https://i.imgur.com/NuEmaM9.png)

-A Discord bot used to setup, organize, and host listening parties for Spotify playlists or albums!
+A Discord bot used to set up, organize, and host listening parties for Spotify playlists or albums!

 Use the following URL to invite the bot to your server:<br />
 https://discord.com/oauth2/authorize?client_id=1062043789646118982&permissions=8590027776&scope=bot